thekingofcity/Pravega-CDC-demo/README.md

 );
 ```

-The above snippet declares two table with each has two fields based on the data format in Mysql.
+The above snippet declares two table with each of them having two fields based on the data format in Mysql.
 Both of them digest the changelog in Debezium format.

 And here comes the final output: